cyanreg/avtransport/draft-qproto-spec.md

 -------------------------
 Throughout all of this document, bit sequences are always *big-endian*, and numbers are always *two's complement*.<br/>
-Keywords given in all caps are to be interpreted as stated in IETF RFC 2119.
+Keywords given in all caps are to be interpreted as stated in IETF BCP 14.

 A special notation is used to describe sequences of bits:
  - `u(N)`: specifies the data that follows is an unsigned integer of N bits.